emagiz/emdocs/howto/How to use releases in Deloy.md

 # How to use releases in Deploy?
-After finishing the Create phase, it is time to deploy the bus.
-The main idea behind the new functionality in eMagiz is that an user does not have to build packages himself anymore, but all flows can be released and installed at once.
+After finishing integrations in the Create phase, it is time to deploy the integrations.
+The main idea behind this feature in eMagiz is to release integrations to the available environments and support the release cyle of your integration landscape.

 ## How to create a release?
 After finishing all flows in create, go to Deploy --> Releases.
 Initially, there is no release yet, so by clicking the ‘New release’ button, an initial release is created.
 This initial release is added to the list on the right menu of your screen.
 Currently there are two releases visible: Create Phase and Initial release.